Why AI Sermon Transcripts Are Hurting Your Ministry's Credibility

 What These Errors Actually Look Like

-Here are real examples from real sermon and podcast transcripts generated by AI tools.
+Here are some examples from sermon and podcast transcripts generated by AI tools.
 These aren’t edge cases.
 They’re the kind of thing that shows up in the first few minutes of a transcript, before most people would even think to start checking.

 What was said: “We welcome all who are new today.”

-What the AI transcribed: “We welcome all who are nude today.”
+What AI transcribed: “We welcome all who are nude today.”

 What was said: “It’s all kinds of people praising the Lamb of God.”

-What the AI transcribed: “It’s all kind of people grazing the lamb.
+What AI transcribed: “It’s all kind of people grazing the lamb.
 God.”

 What was said: “We are called to serve others with humility.”

-What the AI transcribed: “We are called to serve otters with humility.”
+What AI transcribed: “We are called to serve otters with humility.”

 Those are the errors that are easy to laugh at.
 The ones that concern me more are the ones that are harder to catch: a Bible reference where the chapter and verse numbers are wrong, a proper name spelled incorrectly, a sentence so mangled that the theological meaning is lost entirely.
-A visitor who doesn’t notice the otters might still quietly lose confidence in your ministry because something about the transcript felt off without them being able to explain why.
+A visitor might quietly lose confidence in your ministry because something about the transcript felt off without them being able to explain why.

 The Blind Spot That’s Hard to Explain